Microsoft-Web/NodeCamp/Presentation/AzureDeployAndDebug/AzureDeployAndDebug/Demo-VSCode.md

 	_Creating the Azure Resources_

-1. Go to the [Azure Portal](https://portal.azure.com/) and check that the Resource Group was successfully deployed.
+1. Go to the [Azure Portal](https://portal.azure.com/) and check that the Resource Group was successfully provisioned.

 	![Checking Azure Resources](images/VSCommunity/checking-azure-resources.png?raw=true "Checking Azure Resources")